Broken down in the UK? We’ll rescue you, even if you’re not a Member.

 - If you don’t have a mobile, walk to an emergency phone on your side of the carriageway.
 Follow the arrows on the posts at the back of the hard shoulder – the phone is free and connects directly to the police.

-If you feel at risk from another person, get back into your vehicle using a left-hand door and lock all doors.
+- If you feel at risk, get back into your vehicle using a left-hand door and lock all doors.

 - Put your hazard lights on, keep your seatbelt on and call the emergency services.